GRIDAPPSD/gridappsd-state-plotter/README.md

 # gridappsd-state-plotter
-It is application that subscribes to state estimator output and plots the results.
+It is an application that subscribes to state estimator output and plots the results.